 These Lemony Chicken Asparagus Phyllo Puffs are light and crispy phyllo packets stuffed with chicken, asparagus, and a lemony cream cheese filling.
 They can be frozen and unbaked.
 Pop the frozen phyllo puffs into the oven when ready to serve!

-If you are unfamiliar with using phyllo, here’s how I can help make it a breeze.
-Remember these few rules, and you’re going to be aptly rewarded with some tasty goodness!
+If you’re unfamiliar with phyllo, here’s how I can make it a breeze.
+Remember these few rules, and you’ll be rewarded with some tasty goodness!

 - Keep the unused phyllo sheets covered with a slightly damp towel (but not wet) as you work to prevent them from drying out.